Accounting Information Systems Certificate

 Gianchetta Student Success Center Resources

-SoBA Central works with students throughout their education to help identify and reach their career goals by providing them expert aid in the areas of advising, internships, and career development.
+COB Central works with students throughout their education to help identify and reach their career goals by providing them expert aid in the areas of advising, internships, and career development.

 Before attending a group advising session or seeing your faculty adviser, be sure to fill out the advising spreadsheet.

-SoBA's Career Development program hosts events to connect employers to students.
+COB's Career Development program hosts events to connect employers to students.
 The program also provides students with opportunities to learn career skills such as resume writing, interviewing, dining etiquette, networking, how to achieve workplace success, and more.